Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 For each type of sub-shapes there are specific types of fixing tools such as *ShapeFix_Solid, ShapeFix_Shell, ShapeFix_Face, ShapeFix_Wire,* etc.

 @subsubsection occt_shg_2_2_1 Fixing sub-shapes
-If you want to make a fix on one subshape of a certain shape it is possible to take the following steps:
+If you want to make a fix on one sub-shape of a certain shape it is possible to take the following steps:
-  * create a tool for a specified subshape type and initialize this tool by the subshape;
+  * create a tool for a specified sub-shape type and initialize this tool by the sub-shape;
   * create a tool for rebuilding the shape and initialize it by the whole shape (section 5.1);
-  * set a tool for rebuilding the shape in the tool for fixing the subshape;
+  * set a tool for rebuilding the shape in the tool for fixing the sub-shape;
-  * fix the subshape;
+  * fix the sub-shape;
-  * get the resulting whole shape containing a new corrected subshape.
+  * get the resulting whole shape containing a new corrected sub-shape.

 For example, in the following way it is possible to fix face *Face1* of shape *Shape1*: